Horrible Histories: Gory Games

 Gory Games is a children's game show, and is a spin-off to the 2009 series.
 It is hosted by Rattus Rattus and Dave Lamb.
 Each episode has three contestants competing in challenges to collect Year Spheres.

-Film
+Films

+The writers and cast of the 2009 series were responsible for the 2015 family adventure comedy film Bill, a fictional imagining of what happened during the 'lost years' of William Shakespeare's life.
+Bill has no formal connection to the Horrible Histories franchise, but through its writers, performers, content and humour shows a number of similarities.

-In 2019, the film Horrible Histories: The Movie – Rotten Romans, from a new cast and writing team, was released to positive reviews,.
+In 2019, the film Horrible Histories: The Movie – Rotten Romans, from a new cast and writing team, was released to positive reviews, though generally less favourable than those for Bill.

 Magazines

 One of the first additions to the franchise was a series of magazines in 2003.
 A new magazine series was launched in 2012.

 2003 series

-In late 2003 the Horrible Histories Magazine Collection, a series of magazines based on Terry Deary's book series.
+In late 2003 the Horrible Histories Magazine Collection began, a series of magazines based on Terry Deary's book series.
 They were published by Eaglemoss Publications, distributed by Cornag Magazine Marketing, printed by UK company Headley Bros, colour originated by Icon Reproductions, and released every fortnight.
 Some of the material was previously published in the Horrible Histories books on the same topics.

 Originally planned to be 60, the series was continued with an additional 20.
-Extra items that were included in each edition include Terrible Timelines, Wild 'n' Wicked cards, and royal family trees.
+Items in each edition included Terrible Timelines, Wild 'n' Wicked cards, and royal family trees.
 The set came with tins to put the cards into, files to hold the timelines and trees, and boxes to hold the magazines.
 Here is a list of the 80 Issues of the magazine in the order in which they are received: